The Pontifical Swiss Guards, the last mercenary troops of Switzerland, have a long-standing service to the Vatican.

 The morion helmet, worn with dyed ostrich feathers, holds the family sigil of Pope Julius II, the oak tree.

-When a Swiss guard is standing still with the halberd and is not talking, he is on Honor Duty.
-This means that he should not be approached.
+When a Swiss Guard stands still with the halberd and is not talking, he is on Honor Duty.

-This means that he may be approached for questions, or sometimes for pictures (if you ask nicely).
+This means that he may be approached for questions or sometimes for pictures (if you ask nicely).

 Fun fact: Did you know that a former Swiss Guard has released a Vatican Christmas Cookbook with recipes?